8-Week Mindfulness for Life Courses

 What do we do each session?

-Each session consists of 20-30 minute mindfulness practices, reviewing mindfulness experiences and challenges in the preceding week in small groups (or Zoom breakout rooms), interactive teaching of a new mindful concept, followed by time for questions and information for the upcoming week’s home practice.
+Each session consists of 30 minutes of mindfulness practices, reviewing mindfulness experiences and challenges in the preceding week in small groups (or Zoom breakout rooms), interactive teaching of a new mindful concept, followed by time for questions and information for the upcoming week’s home practice.

 What do I need for each session?